tytydraco/yessleep/out/I_Dont_Know_Whats_Real.md

 When I wake up, I’m in a blank white room, restrained to a bed.
 At this point I’m terrified and beyond confused, so I just start screaming.

-“Wha the fuck did you do to me?!”
+“What the fuck did you do to me?!”

 Nothing.

 I screamed a few more times until a nurse came in.

 “John, it’s okay.
 You’re at Trenton Psychiatric Hospital.
 It’s 2024.”